peterbourgon/peter-bourgon-org/src/go-and-the-modern-enterprise/index.md

 ### package metrics <a class="lite" href="#package-metrics">&#8734;</a>

 Both clients and servers need thorough instrumentation.
-That means general runtime metrics, like memory and CPU profiling, GC information, and OS details like open file descriptors.
+That means general runtime metrics, like memory and CPU profiling, GC information, and so on.
 It also means app-level metrics, like request durations, internal queue depths, and per-stage latencies for e.g. in-process pipelines.
 And it includes business-level metrics, like domain-model event throughput, or high-level latency deviance from SLAs.